 Bathed in shades of red, orange, pink, yellow, white, and everything in between, the Tyler Rose Garden showcases many of nature’s most vibrant and eye-catching colors.
-Spread across 14 acres, the world-famous garden contains more than 500 varieties of roses, with peak blooming season occurring in mid-May and October.
+Spread across 14 acres, the world-famous garden contains hundreds of varieties of roses, with peak blooming season occurring in mid-May and October.
 Although the roses are magnificent, there’s more to see.
 Stop by the camellia and day lily collections before checking out the Honey Bee Observation Hive, where your kids can get a close look at the inner workings of a bee colony.
 No matter what time you do visit the Tyler Rose Garden, make sure to explore the Tyler Botanical Garden.
 This section of the rose garden has other flowers that bloom throughout the year, making it a true attraction for all four seasons.

 Treat Your Family at a Kid-Friendly Restaurant